2khc/Coding-Cirriculum/README.md

 Finally we plan to include some images to break-up the text flow, but what these will be are currently undecided at the moment.
 It will depend upon the format taken when the final content is published.

+The content can all be downloaded from the `/all Lessons and Code/` folder if you wish.
+Or you can just view it from here.

 ##### Table of Contents
 [Welcome to C-alculator](#welcome-to-c-alculator)
 [About us](#about-us)